The lattice extraction of the TMD soft function using the auxiliary field representation of the Wilson line

 \acknowledgments

+We acknowledge Yizhuang Liu for helpful discussions.
 AF is supported by the National Science and Technology Council (NSTC) of Taiwan under grant 111-2112-M-A49-018-MY2.
 CJDL is supported by 112-2112-M-A49-021-MY3, and WM is supported by 112-2811-M-A49-517-MY2 and 112-2112-M-A49-021-MY3 from NSTC.
 YZ is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics through Contract No.~DE-AC02-06CH11357, and the 2023 Physical Sciences and Engineering (PSE) Early Investigator Named Award program at Argonne National Laboratory.